 You will be required to complete ‘threshold’ exams at the end of Year 12 before continuing with the rest of the A Level programme.
 You will need to meet the required standard if you wish to continue with a subject into Year 13.

 These courses are especially suitable for those students who prefer more vocational, practical subjects.
 They are also better for those students who prefer to be assessed on how they are performing throughout the whole two years of the course rather than on how they perform in terminal examinations.
 Assessment is mainly through coursework, including practical assessments and students are able to achieve the equivalent of two A Level passes at A* to E if they choose this option.
 Note that you are not able to follow this course by itself, you will have to follow at least one other course in addition to this in order to make up a full Sixth Form course.
 Alternatively, you may wish to follow two of these courses.

-For more information on the courses offered at Verulam please click on the subject listed below, for information on all of our courses please click here.
+For more information on the courses offered at Verulam please view the flipbook below, click HERE to download as a pdf or alternatively click on the subject listed beneath the flipbook:

 Some questions to consider when choosing courses